TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Student Writing Contest Finalist

-When I first entered college, I never imagined that I would leave with a French degree.
-In high school, I studied Spanish and knew that I wanted to pursue a foreign language in college.
-But a language that half my class had studied and everyone else in America was in a frenzy to learn had lost its unique appeal for me.
+When I first entered college, I never imagined leaving with a French degree.
+I studied Spanish in high school and wanted to pursue a foreign language in college.
+However, a language that half my class had studied and everyone else in America was in a frenzy to learn had lost its unique appeal for me.
 I took French as soon as I got to college for a fresh start and out of curiosity.
-Since then, I have completely tombée amoureuse (fallen in love) with the language and culture.
+Since then, I have utterly tombée amoureuse (fallen in love) with the language and culture.

-French is known to be a complicated language to learn.
-The nasally accents were alien to my English tongue.
-The intricate rules identifying when to eliminate the last vowel of a word, and when to add an apostrophe boggle my mind to this day.
-But the biggest challenge in learning French was the lack of exposure.
-I live in the Deep South where the Spanish-speaking population is growing daily.
+French has a reputation for being a complicated language to learn.
+The nasal inflections were alien to my English tongue.
+The intricate rules identifying when to eliminate the last vowel of a word and when to add an apostrophe boggle my mind to this day.
+However, the biggest challenge in learning French was more exposure to provide total immersion.
+I live in the Deep South, where the Spanish-speaking population grows daily.
 Any semblance of French culture is limited to crème brulée for dessert.
 After a while, I doubted whether French was for me.
 I was discouraged by working adults who considered French a “useless” language in today’s America.
 “Take Spanish,” they advised.

 Other factors contributed to the program’s appeal.
-UGA en France offered courses taught directly by University professors, which eliminated the chaos of transferring credits.
-The program also took place during the summer from June to August, which meant I could focus solely on the credits for my French major and I wouldn’t fall behind in the courses for my other major in journalism.
+UGA en France offered courses taught directly by university professors, eliminating the difficulty of transferring credits.
+The program also took place during the summer, from June to August, so I could focus solely on the credits for my French major.
+I wouldn’t fall behind in the courses for my other major in journalism.
 Getting along with the other 20 students in the program wouldn’t be a problem, as we had our love for UGA football and a desire to perfect the French language in common.
-But the greatest advantage of all was studying French in a town where no one spoke English.
+However, the most significant advantage was studying French in a town where no one spoke English.

-The Arc de Triomphe at the end of Rue Foch in Montpellier.
+The Arc de Triomphe at the end of Rue Foch in Montpellier, France.

 Montpellier is the capital of the Languedoc-Roussillon region of southern France, west of Provence and a four-hour train ride from Barcelona.
-The town was a healthy mélange of ethnicities, such as Algerian, Moroccan and Martinican; few spoke English.
-The director of the program had purposely chosen the city to ensure that students would be completely immersed in the language.
+The town is a healthy mélange of ethnicities, such as Algerian, Moroccan, and Martinican; few speak English.
+The program director purposely chose the city to ensure that students would be completely immersed in the language.

 Arriving in Montpellier — after a week of sightseeing in Paris — we were individually placed with host families spread throughout the medium-sized town.
-There was a considerable distance between each house in order to further prevent interaction with familiar faces.
-The contract drawn up between the host and the hosted was simple: speak only French.
+There was a considerable distance between each house to prevent interaction with familiar faces.
+The contract between the student and the host was simple: speak only French.
 My host was Valerie, a lady from Martinique who lived with her two children.
-I was excited at not only having the opportunity to live in a French household, but to be exposed to the francophone culture of Martinique as well.
+I was excited at having the opportunity to live in a French household and be exposed to the francophone culture of the island of Martinique.

-The Gothic-era Église St-Roch, named after the patron saint of Montpellier.
+The Gothic-era Église St-Roch was named after the patron saint of Montpellier.

-As for classes, the first session began the Monday right after our Saturday arrival.
-We were taught by our campus professors who covered topics such as the culture and literature of southern France.
-The hours were intense; from 9 a.m. to 4 p.m. every day for three and a half weeks in classes with exams and projects due each week.
+As for classes, the first session began on Monday, right after our Saturday arrival.
+Our Montpellier campus professors taught us and covered topics such as the culture and literature of southern France.
+The hours were intense, from 9 a.m. to 4 p.m. every day for three and a half weeks in classes with exams and projects due each week.
 The instructors had made it clear from the beginning that the program would emphasize the study in study abroad.
-Even during the weekly excursions which we took to other Languedoc towns — such as Nimes and Aigues-Mortes — we were accompanied by guides who offered historical commentaries.
-Everything about this program was very unlike the experiences I had heard described by other students, who typically had studied very little and traveled a lot more in other countries.
+Even during the weekly excursions, we took to other Languedoc towns — Nimes and Aigues-Mortes — we were accompanied by guides who offered historical commentaries.
+Everything about this program was very unlike the experiences described by other students, who typically had studied very little and traveled a lot more in different countries.

 The fortified city of Carcassonne in the distance.

 Adjusting to my host home environment took a bit more time.
-It had suddenly hit me that I was officially on my own.
-While in Paris, I had spent a majority of the time getting to know my peers, and consequently hardly spoke any French.
-When Valerie and I met at the train station her rapid-fire French instantly overwhelmed me.
-I panicked, wondering how I was going to survive the next two months.
+It suddenly hit me that I was officially on my own.
+While in Paris, I spent most of the time getting to know my peers and consequently hardly spoke French.
+When Valerie and I met at the train station, her rapid-fire French instantly overwhelmed me.
+I panicked, wondering how I would survive the next two months.

 It helped that Valerie was so supportive.
-She treated me as if I was a member of her family; she never once made me feel uncomfortable about my stumbling French.
-She would simply correct me, then teach me new terms not taught in the classroom.
-Her son Alexis, who was the same age as I (our birthdays were only 10 days apart!), had become a friend, as well as a guide to French youth culture.
-Above all, they were my greatest supporters in helping me begin to master the language.
-By the time I left in August, I was able to communicate effortlessly with store owners as well as strangers who mistakenly thought I was a local!
+She treated me like a family member, never making me uncomfortable with my stumbling French.
+She would gently correct me, then teach me new terms not taught in the classroom.
+Her son Alexis, who was the same age as me (our birthdays were only 10 days apart!), had become a friend and a guide to French youth culture.
+Above all, they were my most incredible supporters in helping me begin to master the language.
+By the time I left in August, I could communicate effortlessly with store owners and strangers who mistakenly thought I was a local!

-A spice cart at the open-air market Valèrie took me to on my first weekend in Montpellier.
+Spices at the open-air market where Valèrie took me to on my first weekend in Montpellier.

-My host family also exposed me to a glimpse of Martinique, a small island in the Caribbean that is an extended territory of France.
-Their apartment was decorated with bright colors, fruit baskets and paintings of beaches created by Valerie herself.
-There was also a dictionary in Créole — a French dialect spoken in Martinique — on the bookshelf, and photos of their extended family throughout the home.
-They often asked about my own family and origins (I am from Georgia, but my parents are from South Korea).
-I was able to see that they valued many of the same things I did as a Korean-American: family, tradition, and the constant balancing act between two cultures.
+My host family also exposed me to a glimpse of Martinique, a small island in the Caribbean, an extended territory of France.
+Their apartment was decorated with bright colors, fruit baskets, and paintings of beaches created by Valerie herself.
+There was also a dictionary in Créole — a French dialect spoken in Martinique — on the bookshelf and photos of their extended family throughout the home.
+They often asked about my family and origins (I am from Georgia, but my parents are from South Korea).
+I could see that they valued many of the same things I did as a Korean-American: family, tradition, and the constant balancing act between two cultures.

 With the Host Family